 The very next day Ernst Eriksen set out to find out more about the land, and it was then that he met the van der Walt brothers.
 The land was part of the original farm of Witkoppen which had been proclaimed as long ago as 1856 and granted to Van Vuuren.
 By the 1900s much of the original farm land had been in the hands of the van der Walt family for some years and, as mentioned before, was then being used as a water-melon farm, as well as for breeding Friesian cattle.

 Ernst Eriksen introduced himself to the owners, and sat and had coffee with them, and before long he had persuaded them to sell 423 acres.
 Further acres were added at a later stage as they came up for sale, and "Norscot" eventually comprised 605 acres.
-Needles to say, Ethel Eriksen was delighted, and work soon started on the first part of the project.
+Needless to say, Ethel Eriksen was delighted, and work soon started on the first part of the project.

 Ernst Eriksen lived in a tent at the site during the initial building, and already 'the Cottage' - comprising the two central wings with a courtyard joined by a fence and small central gate - was ready to move into by July 1936.
 The original 'Cottage' had been built by the builders Thomas Clarke, but all further work was carried out by Swiss master-craftsman Gottfired Heddinger over a period of ten years.
 Mr Heddinger lived in a flat at the property while supervising the work.